-Bed-wetting — also called nighttime incontinence or nocturnal enuresis — is involuntary urination while asleep after the age at which staying dry at night can be reasonably expected.
+Bed-wetting ? also called nighttime incontinence or nocturnal enuresis ? means passing urine without intending to while asleep.
+This happens after the age at which staying dry at night can be reasonably expected.

 Soggy sheets and pajamas — and an embarrassed child — are a familiar scene in many homes.
-But don't despair.
-Bed-wetting isn't a sign of toilet training gone bad.
-It's often just a normal part of a child's development.
+But don't get upset if your child wets the bed.
+Bed-wetting isn't a sign of problems with toilet training.
+It's often just a typical part of a child's development.

 Generally, bed-wetting before age 7 isn't a concern.
 At this age, your child may still be developing nighttime bladder control.

-If bed-wetting continues, treat the problem with patience and understanding.
-Lifestyle changes, bladder training, moisture alarms and sometimes medication may help reduce bed-wetting.
+If your child continues to wet the bed, treat the problem with patience and understanding.
+Lifestyle changes, bladder training, moisture alarms and sometimes medicine may help lessen bed-wetting.

 When to see a doctor